 False: Manasra is neither innocent nor dead.
 He stabbed a 13-year-old Jewish boy who was riding his bicycle.
-Manasra has been discharged from the same hospital where his victim continues to fight for his life.
+Manasra was discharged from the same hospital where his victim continued to fight for his life.

 - Israel uses excessive force in dealing with terrorist attacks.